rafaelmartins/blohg/docs/deploy.rst

 Don't forget to add the remote path to your local ``my_blohg/.hg/hgrc`` [paths] section.

-blohg deployment process is similar to any other Flask_-powered application.
+The blohg deployment process is similar to any other Flask_-powered application.
 Take a look at the Flask_ deployment documentation:

 .. _Flask: http://flask.pocoo.org/